I used to marvel at writers who are really prolific. I always wondered how they’re able to constantly crank out a nonstop flow of new material.

 I’ve always said…

 suffer the long term pain of regret.

-This “discipline” thing seems to be what holds a majority of people back from doing the things necessary to get closer to their goals.
+This “discipline” thang seems to be what holds a majority of people back from doing the things necessary to get closer to their goals.

-Not a week goes by that I don’t hear from one of my subscribers who is struggling and not getting the kind of results they want in their business.
-In a lot of cases the problem is caused by inconsistency with their daily habits and routine.
+Not a week goes by that I don’t hear from one of my subscribers who’s struggling and not getting the kind of results they want in their business.
+In a lot of cases, the problem is caused by inconsistency with their daily habits and routine.

 The question I always get is, “What can I do to stay motivated and disciplined with the things I need to do to increase my income?”

-That seems to be the biggest problems most of us have… self-discipline and consistency.
-(Unless you’re Dan Kennedy.
-That guy is my hero in that department.)
+That seems to be the biggest problem most of us have… self-discipline and consistency.

 I wish I could wave a magic wand and solve all your self-discipline problems so you could achieve all your goals.
 But the truth is… any time you stick your head above the crowd and try to advance and achieve goals, all kinds of forces come out of nowhere to oppose your progress.